Young Foolish Happy

-Young Foolish Happy is the second studio album by English singer Pixie Lott, released on 11 November 2011 by Mercury Records.
+Young Foolish Happy is the second studio album by the English singer Pixie Lott, released on 11 November 2011 by Mercury Records.
 Lott enlisted previous collaborators Mads Hauge, Phil Thornalley, Toby Gad, Steve Kipner and Andrew Frampton to handle production for the album, in addition to new collaborators such as Tim Powell, The Matrix and Rusko.
 The album also includes collaborations with artists such as Stevie Wonder and John Legend.

 Upon its release, Young Foolish Happy was met with mixed reviews from music critics; while some reviewers found the album solid, others viewed it as formulaic and short of originality, and felt it lacks the "charm" of Lott's debut album, Turn It Up (2009).
 The album debuted at number 18 on the UK Albums Chart with first-week sales of 18,503 copies, failing to match the commercial success of its predecessor.
 It spawned the UK number-one single "All About Tonight" and the top-10 singles "What Do You Take Me For?" and "Kiss the Stars".

 Background and release

 Lott began work on the album in Los Angeles in January 2011.
 In April 2011 she told Digital Spy, "There are a couple of really cool collaborations on the album and I've already worked with some big people, but I can't say who they are just in case those tracks don't make the final cut", describing the sound as "still pop stuff, but maybe a little more soulful.
 That's the kind of thing that I'm into.
 That influence is stronger on this album."
-On 17 September 2011, Lott revealed the album title, which is inspired by The Tams' 1968 song "Be Young, Be Foolish, Be Happy".
+On 17 September 2011, Lott revealed the album title, which is inspired by the Tams' 1968 song "Be Young, Be Foolish, Be Happy".
 She stated, "It's a song I grew up listening to, from a young age.
 I grew up listening to a lot of soul music and I think this album sounds more this kind of way.
 It's a message that I've always really liked and I think it's important that need to people remember, it's just motivating and inspirational."

 The album was initially scheduled for release in the United Kingdom on 7 November 2011, but it was eventually pushed back a week to 14 November.
 To celebrate the launch of the Pixie Collection, London-based women's clothing retailer Lipsy offered the first 10,000 customers a voucher to redeem on Lott's official website and obtain the album for £3 off.

+"Everybody Hurts Sometimes" was covered by South Korean singers Wendy and JeA.